New York's 3rd congressional district

 New York's 3rd congressional district is a congressional district for the United States House of Representatives in the State of New York.
 It is represented by Democrat Tom Suozzi and predominantly features parts of the Long Island towns of North Hempstead, Glen Cove, and Oyster Bay.

-NY-03 is the wealthiest congressional district in New York, and in 2022, was the fourth-wealthiest nationally.
+NY-03 is the third wealthiest congressional district in New York, and in 2024, was the thirteenth-wealthiest nationally.

 The district was one of 13 congressional districts that voted for Donald Trump in the 2024 presidential election while simultaneously electing a Democrat in the 2024 House of Representatives elections.